Abhishek14104/wearAlarm/README.md

 ## Cons
-- PrefrenceShare (not a real database like SQLite) - used for multiple alarms and is easy to implement
+- SharedPreferences (not a real database like SQLite) - used for multiple alarms and is easy to implement
+- UI doesn't feel too good (just made for functionalities, as there is always scope for better)